For-Sale-In-Tartu/for-sale/README.md

 I bought it used in 2019 from Kauplus Jalgrattas.
 I paid close to €400, including the bike, the lock, the bell, the headlight and the taillight.
 I bought the extras that you'll read about below separately.

 Since that time, it's been my primary form of transportation in and around Tartu, as well as the vehicle I've used to explore Estonia.
-I've ridden from Valga to Tartu, Tallinn to Tartu, Koidula to Tartu, Viljandi to Tartu, Tallinn to Narva, Tartu to Valga, a six-day bike trip along the west coast of the country, Tartu to Pärnu, to Saadjärve a million different times, Tartu to Kallaste.
-I could take it today for a long trip anywhere or a short trip to the grocery store.
+I've ridden from Valga to Tartu, Tallinn to Tartu, Koidula to Tartu, Viljandi to Tartu, Tallinn to Narva, Tartu to Valga, a six-day bike trip along the west coast of the country, Tartu to Pärnu and back, to Saadjärve a million different times, Tartu to Kallaste, Otepää a bunch of times as well as many more that I've forgotten.
+I could take it today for a long trip anywhere or a short trip to the grocery store with absolutely no issues.

-It's got:
-- front shocks
-- disc brakes
+It's got front shocks, disc brakes and a kickstand.

 It's a larger bike, so if you're 150 cm tall, maybe this isn't the bike for you.
 But if you're a normally-proportioned adult, it'll probably feel great.
 Come give it a test ride and find out for yourself!

-Of course I've had to put more money and do more maintenance into the bike over the last four years:
+Of course I've had to put more money and maintenance into the bike over the last four years:
 - the pedals are new this summer
 - the back tire was replaced this summer
 - the cassette (rear) and chain were replaced in the fall of 2022